lidajun/NavigationController/README.md

 ```
 setToolbarTitle("FragmentA");
 ```
-Let your activity inherit NavigationActivity or NavigationActivityV4 The difference is that you are not using the v4 package fragment If you use the toolbar to return your toolbar in initNavigationToolbar, return null if not used;
+Let your activity inherit NavigationActivity
+    The difference is that you are not using the v4 package fragment If you use the toolbar to return your toolbar in initNavigationToolbar, return null if not used;
 ```